Generic selectors

 Jonathan: Yikes!
 I go to the gym three times a week, probably not enough.
 I’m not small.

-Student: Is there anything in the food industry that bothers you or wish you could change?
+Student: Is there anything in the food industry that bothers you or that you wish you could change?

 Jonathan: Yeah.
 I mean, CAFOs have bothered me.
 I mean, concentrated feedlot meat agriculture bothers me.
-That until probably the 1960s, I mean you would have, you know, the guy that grows the cattle or pigs.
-They would take the manure and they would throw it to the field, which would grow the crops in order to feed the pigs.
-It wasn’t a perfect balance but it was kind of a balance.
+That until probably the 1960s, I mean, you would have, you know, the guy who grows the cattle or pigs.
+They would take the manure and they would throw it into the field, which would grow the crops to feed the pigs.
+It wasn’t a perfect balance, but it was kind of a balance.

-By concentrating animal agriculture to the extent that we have, where you’ve taken what was sort of a beautiful self-contained system, you’ve turned it into like a million different disasters.
-You know you have places in North Carolina in Virginia dedicated to hog lots that are like the size of cities, midsize cities, and their pollution has killed off the Chesapeake Bay.
-The Midwest, the Great Plains are using just vast amounts of chemical fertilizer, which is washing, which is depleting the top soil, and causing giant dead zones in the Mississippi River.
+By concentrating on animal agriculture to the extent that we have, where you’ve taken what was sort of a beautiful self-contained system, you’ve turned it into like a million different disasters.
+You know, you have places in North Carolina in Virginia dedicated to hog lots that are like the size of cities, midsize cities, and their pollution has killed off the Chesapeake Bay.
+In the Midwest, the Great Plains are using vast amounts of chemical fertilizer, which is washing away, which is depleting the topsoil, and causing giant dead zones in the Mississippi River.

-Rob: How important is it for you, as a food writer, to bring thee issues into a review?
+Rob: How important is it for you, as a food writer, to bring these issues into a review?

 I mean, that’s something you could still do with the big newspaper.
 But the opinion side and the reporting side are, there’s a wall between them.
 So I can’t be an activist on those things as I want.